seinan9/LSCDiscovery/README.md

 1. lemmatized corpus pair (in .txt.gz format)
 2. raw corpus pair (in .txt.gz format)

-The following data is only required for binary classification and graded ranking:
+To classify (binary classification task) or rank (graded ranking task) a set of target words, the following is also required:

-3. a file containing target words (one word per line)
+3. a file containing target words (one word per line in .txt, .csv or .tsv format)

-These are required for evaluation and fine-tuning:
+If the models shall be evaluated or tuned on exisiting gold data, the following has to be provided as well:

-1. binary and graded gold data (one word-value pair per line, tab seperated)
+4. binary and graded gold data (one word-value pair per line, tab seperated in .txt, .csv or .tsv format)

 Use the following script to bring the data into the required format: